 But a recent survey of over 500 healthcare executives by Econsultancy shows that the healthcare industry has a newfound sense of urgency to create a consistent and personal patient experience that spans both offline and online worlds, no matter what device or channel they’re using.
 In an era of consumer choice and greater transparency, a compelling customer experience will be the primary competitive advantage — especially in healthcare.
 Digital technology has the potential to create more personal and meaningful healthcare experiences than ever before, but only if the technology platform can properly enable — and protect — those connections.

 Patients to the front.

 In Econsultancy’s “2017 Digital Trends in Healthcare and Pharma” report, the results were clear — the shift of control from healthcare companies to the consumer is forcing the industry into a customer-first mindset where supporting multiple devices and channels is paramount.
-Optimising the journey across multiple touchpoints is one of the most important priorities for 74 per cent of healthcare and pharma respondents over the next year.
+Optimizing the journey across multiple touchpoints is one of the most important priorities for 74 percent of healthcare and pharma respondents over the next year.

 Digital marketing priorities in healthcare.

 Proportion of company respondents in healthcare and pharma saying these will be “very important” for their digital marketing over the next few years.